Learn when, where, and how to approach your UTA training!

 Don’t leave it all to the last minute.

-Your backpack needs to be big enough to fit all of the compulsory gear (which differs for each race) and also fit your food and drink.
-You really need to get your backpack at least 10 – 12 weeks out from race day to allow you enough time to get used to carrying all of the mandatory items. (for advice on packing your mandatory gear watch this video)
+Your running vest needs to be big enough to fit all of the compulsory gear (which differs for each race) and also fit your food and drink.
+You really need to get your vest at least 10 – 12 weeks out from race day to allow you enough time to get used to carrying all of the mandatory items. (for advice on packing your mandatory gear watch this video)

 Not sure where to start with your training?
 Check out this article, “When should you start training for the UTA”